fbpx

 Who should follow the low FODMAP diet?

-FODMAP diets are usually recommended for patients who have been diagnosed with IBS or SIBO.
+FODMAP diets are usually recommended for patients who have been diagnosed with digestive health conditions such as IBS or SIBO.
 However, as the diet is very restrictive it is not recommended for long-term use or seen as a treatment for SIBO or IBS.
 There are not currently enough studies to access the longitudinal impact of the low FODMAP diet.

 The FODMAP diet has been shown to be able to reduce IBS symptoms.
 A recent study conducted in Belgium divided a group of 459 patients into two treatment cohorts, with half being treated with a low FODMAP diet and the others prescribed medicinal treatment.
 The study concluded that ‘a FODMAP-lowering diet should be considered the first-line treatment for IBS in primary care,’ with 71% of the dietary treatment group seeing a reduction in symptoms, compared to 62% in the other group.
 Remember, you should seek advice from your GP or healthcare professional before commencing a low FODMAP diet.